-$\Rightarrow$ a capacitor effects a $\frac{\pi}{2}$ shift between current and voltage
+\Rightarrow a capacitor effects a $\frac{\pi}{2}$ shift between current and voltage

-21.4 Rotational systems
+21.3 Rotational systems

-21.4.1 Volumes of Solids of Revolution
+21.3.1 Volumes of Solids of Revolution

-If the plane figure bounded by the curve y = f(x), x-axis and straight lines x = a and x = brotates through a complete revolution about the x-axis, it generates a solid.
+If the plane figure bounded by the curve y = f(x), the x-axis and the straight lines x = a and x = b rotates through a complete revolution about the x-axis, it generates a solid.
 Let V be its volume.

-To find V we represent the area under the curve as a sum of areas of thin strips of width $\Delta x$ (see figure above).
-The volume is approximately a sum of volumes of thin cylinders generated by each of these thin strips rotating about the x-axis.,
+To find V we represent the area under the curve as a sum of areas of thin strips of width Δx (see figure above).
+The volume is approximately a sum of volumes of thin cylinders generated by each of these thin strips,